-- That a procedural irregularity occurred during Stage 1 which had a material impact on the outcome.
+- A procedural irregularity occurred during Stage 1 which had a material impact on the outcome.

-- That new material evidence which the student was unable, for valid reasons, to provide earlier in the process casts substantial doubt on the appropriateness of the outcome of Stage 1.
+- New material evidence which the student was unable, for valid reasons, to provide earlier in the process casts substantial doubt on the appropriateness of the outcome of Stage 1.

-- That the outcome of Stage 1 could be considered unreasonable taking account of all the circumstances
+- The outcome of Stage 1 could be considered unreasonable taking account of all the circumstances

 The request for a Complaint Review should be made in writing using the University’s Complaint Outcome Review Form where it must be clearly demonstrated how you meet one of more of the above Allowed Grounds.
 The form must be submitted within 10 working days of the Stage 1 outcome unless there is a demonstrable, good reason for needing a longer period.